pivotal/docs-tap/api-auto-registration/key-concepts.hbs.md

 ### <a id='with-ingress-ref'></a>With an Ingress Object Ref

 To use an Ingress instead, your controller reads the URL from the jsonPath specified.
-When jsonPath is left empty, your controller reads the `"{.spec.rules[0].host}"` as the URL.
+When the jsonPath is left empty, your controller reads the `"{.spec.rules[0].host}"` as the URL.
 For example:

 ```yaml
 # all other fields similar to the above example